psbsgic/rabbitai/rabbitai-websocket/README.md

 Note that the WebSocket server must be run on the same hostname (different port) for cookies to be shared between the Flask app and the WebSocket server.

 Note also that `localhost` and `127.0.0.1` are not considered the same host.
-For example, if you're pointing your browser to `localhost:<port>` for Rabbitai, then the WebSocket url will need to be configured as `localhost:<port>`.
+For example, if you're pointing your browser to `localhost:<port>` for Superset, then the WebSocket url will need to be configured as `localhost:<port>`.

 The following config values must contain the same values in both the Flask app config and `config.json`:
 ```